Have you ever wondered why plants have their unique smell? Well, you can thank terpenes for that!

 Apart from being a common ingredient in fragrances and other beauty essentials, terpenes are a key ingredient in hemp.
 While it’s not the main component responsible for producing a euphoric feeling, medical studies suggest that a strain’s terpene levels can greatly influence its flavor and effects often referred to as “entourage effect”.

 With that said, you probably have a lot of questions in mind.
 How are they extracted?
 What are the different types?
 How exactly do they influence a strain?
-If you want to learn more about these compounds, we’ll be glad to discuss everything you need to know!
+If you want to learn more about these compounds, the team at Medical Terpenes will be glad to discuss everything you need to know!

 How are Terpenes Extracted?